DavzorD/speaky-angular-styleguide/README.md

 Speaky - Angular Style Guide
 ============================

-> Style guide used by the speaky team for the desktop application.
+> Style guide used by the Speaky team for the desktop application.

- Inspired by https://github.com/johnpapa/angular-styleguide and God.
+> Inspired by https://github.com/johnpapa/angular-styleguide and God.

 ## Variable names